 Building a new house: What are the pros and cons?

 There are many factors to weigh when considering building a new home rather than purchasing an existing house.
-For example, you can get new appliances and customize the layout, but you might have to wait longer for your dream home to be built.
+For example, you can get new appliances and customize the layout, but you may have to deal with getting a construction loan along with a regular mortgage loan.

 A compromise: Buying a newly built home